 Site #1: The great thing about this site is that it is right beside the pond and is the shortest walk (1 min) from the parking area.
 Enjoy easy access to the dock and the communal fire pit with a picnic table and additional seating (the downside is that it is shared by other campers, but there's a good chance you will be the only ones!).
 When the ground is dry, it is possible to drive down to the site, if necessary, for unloading.
 Camper vans are OK (no hookups).

 Site #2: This site sits atop a little hill, backed by forest and overlooking the pond and is just a 1-2 min walk from the parking area.
 When the ground is dry, it is possible to drive straight to the site and park.
 Camper vans are OK (no hookups).
-This site offers a picnic table and small fire ring and is also just a short walk to the dock and the communal fire pit and privy.
+This site offers a picnic table and small fire ring and is also just a short walk to the dock and the communal fire pit and privy (neighboring houses are visible from site).

 Site #3: This site is situated on the edge of the woods, just beyond the pond and overlooking a small creek.
-It is the only completely shaded campsite on the property.
+It is completely shaded when the trees have their leaves.
 Good hammock trees!
 The site offers a picnic table and small fire ring and is just a short walk to the pond and communal fire pit and privy.

 Site #4: This site is one of the more secluded on the property, situated on the back half of the property (3-5 min walk from parking) along the edge of the woods.
 It is not possible to drive to this site, as you will have to cross a creek by narrow bridge.
 Enjoy a few peaceful acres all to yourselves (out of sight from all other sites).
 This site offers partial shade (potential for hammocks), a picnic table and small fire ring and is just a short walk (2 min) to the pond and communal fire pit and privy.